-16th of 11th mo.
+16th.
 "Yesterday, the latitude at noon 26° 59' south.
-To-day the wind baffling: A heavy squall and the threatening appearance of the atmosphere, with a heavy swell of the sea from the southward, brought us under double reefed canvass, but the wind did not materially increase.
+To-day the wind baffling: a heavy squall and the threatening appearance of the atmosphere, with a heavy swell of the sea from the southward, brought us under double-reefed canvass, but the wind did

-19th of 11th mo.
-"Since fifth day evening the weather has been rugged, and the wind so scant, that there seemed considerable doubt whether we should fetch the north Cape of New Zealand, but we still persevered in keeping close to the wind.
+19th.
+"Since fifth-day evening the weather has been rugged, and the wind so scant, that there seemed considerable doubt whether we should fetch the north Cape of New Zealand, but we still persevered in keeping close to the wind.
 To-day the weather is more moderate, with less sea, and the wind in a slight degree, more favourable.
-Not having felt well for the last twenty-four hours, perhaps has a tendency to make things about us appear in a darker shade, than they really are.
-We sensibly feel the cold since coming a few degrees to the southward of the tropic, but trust that we shall not be forgotten by Him, who careth for sparrows, and causeth the day spring of the morning, to know his place.
+Not having felt well for the last twenty-four hours, perhaps has a tendency to make things about us appear in a darker shade than they really are.
+We sensibly feel the cold since coming a few degrees to the southward of the tropic, but trust that we shall not be forgotten by Him, who careth for the sparrows, and causeth the day spring of the morning to know his place.

-spring of the morning, to know his place.
-21st of 11th mo.
+21st.
 "Yesterday, assembled the crew for devotional purposes, both fore and afternoon.
 The weather clear and the wind gentle, from south-east, to east south-east.
-To-day several birds have been seen, of kinds that indicate that land is not very far off; and in the afternoon it was rumoured to be in sight, but this could be nothing more than a fog bank.
+To-day several birds have been seen, of kinds that indicate that land is not very far off; and in the afternoon it was rumoured to be in sight, but this could be nothing more than a fog-bank.

-22nd Inst.
+22nd.
 "In the afternoon land was actually discovered from the mast-head, but too distant to determine, with certainty, whether the North Cape, or not.

-23rd Inst.
+23d.
 "The wind being light and scant for our purpose, it was noon before we got close in with the coast, a few miles to windward of the North Cape.
-Towards evening the wind became more favourable, but so little of it, that we could not approach the entrance in the Bay of Islands, before the breeze died away altogether.
+Towards evening the wind beame more favourable, but so little of it, that we could not approach the entrance of the Bay of Islands, before the breeze died away altogether.

 A full moon made it sufficiently light to see our way, but was unavailing for want of wind.